 This project will involve empirical bioethics methods which combine philosophical and ethical analysis with empirical research.
 It will provide a range of training opportunities in empirical bioethics research methods, including literature review, conceptual ethical analysis, qualitative research, data analysis.

 FIELD WORK, SECONDMENTS, INDUSTRY PLACEMENTS AND TRAINING

-This project would suit a candidate with a background in social sciences or philosophy wishing to develop expertise in the field of empirical bioethics with an interest in global health, new technologies, and health care.
+The ideal candidate will have a Masters degree in a relevant area (e.g. Philosophy, bioethics, or a discipline in the social sciences), will have some experience in qualitative methods, wishing to develop expertise in the field of empirical bioethics with an interest in global health, new technologies, and health care.